Aaryaman09/semi_automatic_ner/readme.md

 1. The application takes IOB (.bio) format files as input for training.
 You may use any such dataset; this project uses the "restaurant" dataset for demonstration.

+2. The Configs are not protected, any absured configuration given may lead to failure.
+Please take precautions before entering any configuration.

-2. Real-time training logs are enabled for better visibility using a global variable.
+3. Real-time training logs are enabled for better visibility using a global variable.
 For cleaner modularization (without real-time logging), the trainer code can be moved back to a separate script in the source_code folder.

-3. This is the first version of the UI, so minor glitches may exist.
+4. This is the first version of the UI, so minor glitches may exist.
 Feedback is welcome for improvements.

 # Model training output in terminal